mkohler/cython_swig/README.rst

     Yes...C Strings, the source of all good buffer overflows.

-    Compared to Python strings, C strings are so amazingly primitive, it's hard to believe they could be useful for anything at all.
+    Compared to Python strings, C strings are so amazingly primitive, it's hard to evan call them strings.
+They are fixed-size, mutable, arrays of bytes.
 Nevertheless, there are many C libraries that use C strings as part of their interface.
 And we need to understand how to handle them from Python.

     We'll start with a simple case.